 St. Lucy’s Parish was incorporated on Sept.
 30, 1891 while the need to minister to Italians saw the foundation of Our Lady of Mount Carmel Parish take shape in 1890.

 Before 1888, Polish Catholics had no place to worship, that resulted in formation of St. Stanislaus Parish.

 St. Patrick’s Pro-Cathedral was built as the result of members of St. John Parish on Mulberry Street not wanting to enlarge that church.
 The congregation of St. John’s urged that a new church be built in the center of Newark.
 The church was completed in 1850.
 When the See of Newark was established in 1853, the church was designated a cathedral.

 Information for this story was obtained from the archives at Seton Hall University.

-Reprinted form The Catholic Advocate, Official Commemorative Edition, October 15, 2003.
+Reprinted from The Catholic Advocate, Official Commemorative Edition, Oct.
+15, 2003.